 by Terry Heick

-We’ve known for decades now that eventually, robots will replace all of us.
+We’ve known for decades now that eventually, robots will do a lot of things humans have ‘done.’

 And artificial intelligence is also coming.
 Machine learning will guide your life in ways that you may not notice–more of a gentle nudge in the direction of the fastest way to avoid traffic and get to work, or a suggested alternative product to the one you’re currently browsing on Amazon.
 These algorithms will be embedded in robots, of course, to diagnose those illnesses and write that poetry.
 We already have bots that write poems on twitter.